 Ethnic Studies Library

 The Ethnic Studies Library is the departmental library of the Department of Ethnic Studies.
 It was established in 1997 by merging the Asian American Studies Library, the Chicano Studies Library, and the Native American Studies Library.
 Since the founding of the Department in 1969, the collections of these libraries grew from student interest in collecting and preserving a perspective by and for racialized communities that they saw as lacking or marginalized in other campus libraries.
-The specialized ethnic studies books and serials, archival collections, posters, and audio collections from those three libraries live on in a centralized space on the ground floor of Stephens Hall, a short walk from Barrows Hall.
+The specialized ethnic studies books and serials, archival collections, posters, and audio collections from those three libraries live on in a centralized space on the ground floor of Stephens Hall, a short walk from the Social Sciences Building.
 The library consists of these four collections: Asian American Studies Collection; Chicano Studies Collection; Native American Studies Collection; Comparative Ethnic Studies Collection.
 In addition to our collections, the ESL regularly hosts events, ESL librarians provide reference and instruction for the department and larger campus community, and takes recommendations on purchasing books in the field of Ethnic Studies.

 This short video provides a brief presentation on the history of the Ethnic Studies Library, its unique holdings, and how students and faculty can access the plethora of resources it provides.